Big U.S. liquefied natgas players move fast, the small race to keep up

-NEW YORK/LONDON (Reuters) - A gap is emerging in the U.S. liquefied natural gas (LNG) industry as big players such as Exxon Mobil Corp and Cheniere Energy Inc race ahead to build export terminals without new long-term contracts, while smaller developers struggle to find financing for their first plants.
+NEW YORK/LONDON (Reuters) - A gap is emerging in the U.S. liquefied natural gas (LNG) industry as big players such as Exxon Mobil Corp (XOM.N) and Cheniere Energy Inc (LNG.A) race ahead to build export terminals without new long-term contracts, while smaller developers struggle to find financing for their first plants.

 LNG trade has traditionally been underpinned by long-term purchasing deals which finance multi-billion dollar terminals that liquefy natural gas by chilling it to -260 degrees Fahrenheit (-160 Celsius), load it onto ships, and regasify it when delivered.